A question that a specific oracle reports on with a preset number of outcome slots. Analogous to events from PM contracts v1.

 Basically the opposite of splitting a position.
 Stakeholders can merge a position on an optional Outcome Slot and a Collection Identifier for non-root positions.

-For Root Positions, if an Outcome Slot is not given, the stakeholder inputs an equal amount of Outcome Tokens in each of the condition’s root Outcome Slots to receive an equal amount of Collateral Tokens.
+For Root Positions, if an Outcome Slot is not given, the stakeholder inputs an equal amount of Conditional Tokens in each of the condition’s root Outcome Slots to receive an equal amount of Collateral Tokens.

-For Non-Root Positions, a parent Collection Identifier is provided, and the stakeholder transfers an input amount of Outcome Tokens from all the Outcome Slots input in the partition either up to a position identified by the parent Collection Identifier or merged into a single Position.
+For Non-Root Positions, a parent Collection Identifier is provided, and the stakeholder transfers an input amount of Conditional Tokens from all the Outcome Slots input in the partition either up to a position identified by the parent Collection Identifier or merged into a single Position.

 - Redeeming Positions